matansegev/AroundTheWorld/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env` file in the root directory with the following variables:
+   - Copy `.env.example` to `.env`
+   - Update the values in `.env` with your actual database credentials:
    ```env
    DB_USER=your_postgres_username
    DB_HOST=localhost